EdDuarte/website/content/papers/living-globe.md

 a more flexible tool than other similar tools.

-In order to support this feature, three visual variables may be selected to map a data type: i) height of vertical bars (directly proportional to the data value) ii) color of vertical bars (in a color scale ranging from blue to yellow) and iii) color of the countries on the globe (in a scale ranging from red to green).
+In order to support this feature, three visual variables may be selected to map a data type:
+- height of vertical bars (directly proportional to the data value);
+- color of vertical bars (in a color scale ranging from blue to yellow);
+- color of the countries on the globe (in a scale ranging from red to green).

 An adequate selection of the data variables and their mapping to the visual variables may help the identification and study of potential relations among data variables.
-The time interval may be selected using a slider.
+The time interval can be changed through a slider.

 Living Globe also offers the following functionality: i) textual search, with dynamic suggestion of the countries names; ii) country selection; and iii)